Building the Canada we want in 2050: Engagement paper on the National Infrastructure Assessment

 The National Infrastructure Assessment will provide a stable planning environment to inspire the private sector to invest with confidence.
 Given constraints on public finances and the drive to make public dollars have maximum impact, all infrastructure owners and funders will benefit from a shared and improved view on the state of Canada's current infrastructure stock and the future infrastructure needs.

-How to Participate & Next Steps
+How to participate & next steps

 The Government of Canada looks forward to receiving your feedback prior to June 30, 2021 on the three priorities for the National Infrastructure Assessment and how to achieve them, as outlined in this Engagement Paper.